bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - UNSLAAD
 - VIGILANT

-Looks like I have enough adventures in my backlog to keep me playing for a while!
+Looks like I have enough adventures in my backlog to keep me busy for a while!

 I'll end with a few mods that provide some general quality improvements rather than big quests.
 Alternate Start (and the New Beginnings extension) allows you to start the game any number of ways instead of Helgen (you can still start the main quest by traveling to Helgen and inspecting the aftermath).
 At Your Own Pace tweaks the main quest and faction quests to feel less urgent and not make you the center of attention so much.
 Immersive World Encounters adds a bunch of random encounters to the game, and also serves as a lightweight population mod.